Justniffer

 192.168.2.2 - - [15/Apr/2009:17:20:18 +0200] "GET /search?q=subversion+tagging&ie=utf-8&oe=utf-8&aq=t&rls=com.ubuntu:en-US:unofficial&client=firefox-a HTTP/1.1" 200 0 "" "Mozilla/5.0 (X11; U; Linux i686; en-US; rv:1.9.0.8) Gecko/2009032711 Ubuntu/8.10 (intrepid) Firefox/3.0.8)"

-We can append fields.
-For example http response time (see man pagefor a complete keyword list)
+For example http response time (see man page for a complete keyword list)

 192.168.2.5 - - [22/Apr/2009:22:27:21 +0200] "GET /extern_js/f/CgJlbiswCjgVLCswDjgFLCswFjgJLCswFzgBLCswGDgDLCswITgWLCswJTjJiAEsKzAmOAQsKzAnOAAs/-wB3HvFrpXA.js HTTP/1.1" 304 0 "http://www.google.com/search?q=gnusticker&hl=en&safe=off&start=20&sa=N" "Mozilla/5.0 (X11; U; Linux i686; en-US; rv:1.9.0.8) Gecko/2009032711 Ubuntu/8.10 (intrepid) Firefox/3.0.8)" 2.025879